Thakurvaibhav/k8s/monitoring/README.md

 4. Before deploying prometheus please create GCP PD-SSD or AWS EBS Volume of size 250Gi or more, and name it `pd-ssd-disk-01`.
 5. Please update `00-alertmanager-configmap.yaml` to reflect correct api_url for Slack and VictorOps.
 You can additionally add more receievers.
 Ref:  https://prometheus.io/docs/alerting/configuration/

-## Highly Available Clustered Prometheus Setup:
+## Highly Available and Scalable Clustered Prometheus Setup Using Thanos:

 1. It is highly recommended to deploy an ingress-controller in order to reduce the number of public endpints created.
 This set-up uses Nginx Ingress Controller.

-2. This set-up uses GCP's GCS as long term storage for prometheus data which will be uploaded and compacted by Thanos.
+2. This set-up uses a GCS bucket as long term storage for prometheus data, to which it will be uploaded and compacted by Thanos.
 In order to configure that
     - Create 2 GCS buckets and name them as `prometheus-long-term` and `thanos-ruler`
     - Create a service account with the roles as Storage Object Creator and Storage Object Viewer
     - Download the key file as json credentials and name it as `thanos-gcs-credentials.json`